01181521/peer/README.md

 `<python test.py --dataroot datasets/cifar --name encrypt_pretrained --model test --no_dropout>`

 The encrypted image will then be available in the `result` folder.
 To decrypt image, use `40_net_G_B.pth` in the same way as above.

+## Blockchain

+You need to install ganache before running the code, the command is as follows.

+`''sudo apt update
+  sudo apt install npm
+  sudo npm install -g ganache-cli
+  ''`